-Western Governors are delivering their annual State of the State addresses.
-Below is a roundup of the speeches delivered so far (including inaugural addresses from newly-elected Western Governors) and dates of upcoming addresses for which we have dates.
-Check back to find more speeches.
+Western Governors have delivered their annual State of the State addresses.
+Below is a roundup of the speeches delivered so far, including inaugural addresses from newly-elected Western Governors.
+Above is a word cloud developed using the most common themes mentioned in the addresses.

 Arizona Gov. Doug Ducey identified water security as a top priority during his Jan.
 15 State of the State address.
 “The issues we need to tackle aren’t partisan ones.
 In some cases, they aren’t even political.
 At the top of that list: securing our water future,” said Gov. Ducey.
 “It’s an issue that deserves your focus and attention.
 Which is why it’s first on my list.”
 He also addressed education and teacher pay raises, and expanding economic opportunity.
 “Arizona’s economy is booming.
 There’s no doubt about it.
 We’ve added nearly 300,000 new jobs in the last four years,” said Gov. Ducey.
 Read the transcript and watch the address.
 Watch Gov. Ducey’s Jan.
 8 inaugural address.

 California Gov. Gavin Newsom emphasized protection for vulnerable residents, addressed border security concerns, and proposed alternative transportation options during his first State of the State address on Feb.
 12. He also highlighted government transparency, water challenges, affordable housing, wildfires, education and more.
 “Yes, we have so much left to do,” said Gov. Newsom before a joint session of the California Legislature.
 “But I believe in the remarkable talent assembled here.
 I believe in our state.
 And I know that the best is yet to come.”
 Read the transcript.
 Read Gov. Newsom’s Jan.
 7 inaugural address.